Skip to content

 For centuries, the Guna (previously known as Kuna), an Indigenous group residing in Panama and parts of neighboring Colombia, have been creating colorfully embroidered clothing.
 A mola, or “shirt” in the Guna language, is a piece of traditional dress typically worn by women and known for its bright colors and intricate designs depicting flowers, birds, reptiles, animals and other emblems indicative of Mother Nature.
 The textile art began in the San Blas Islands, an archipelago off the northern coast of Panama that’s part of the Guna Yala Region, where many Guna people continue to live.
 Guna women have been sewing mola blouses since the turn of the 1900s, which have become powerful symbols of their culture and identity.
 During the Guna Revolution of 1925, Guna people rallied around their right to make and wear molas as a statement of independence.

-San Francisco de Asis Church, built by Franciscans in the later 1600s and burned by fires in 1737 and 1756, remodeled in 1918, and restored 2013-16, seen from Plaza Simón Bolívar, in Casco Viejo.
+From Plaza Simón Bolívar in Casco Viejo, view the San Francisco de Asis Church — built by Franciscans in the later 1600s and burned by fires in 1737 and 1756, remodeled in 1918, and restored 2013-16.
+Simón Bolívar led the liberation of Panama from Spanish rule in 1821.

 The F&F Tower (previously known as the Revolution Tower and locally nicknamed the Corkscrew or the Screw) is a 242.9 meter (796 foot) 52-story office skyscraper completed in 2011 in Panama City, designed by Pinzon Lozano & Asociados Arquitectos.
 Photographed from Casco Viejo.